Category Archive : counsellor Shivani Misri Sadhoo

 Protects His Woman Physically And Emotionally

 It is not that a woman cannot protect and defend herself, but he is there for her anyways.
 He protects her in several ways, including providing financial security and comforting her and making her feel that things will be okay.
 He is ready to throw a good punch if required to defend her from physical aggressors.
 However, he thinks before he acts.
 He never makes a move until he is sure about all details and specifics are in order.
 His moves are analytic, deliberate and certain.
-Abuse of any kind is not an issue when you are with him.
+Relationship violence of any kind is not an issue when you are with him.
 He is considerate and treats everybody kindly.

 He Fulfils His Partner Mentally And Sexually